 Ushio’s greed manifests itself in a force controlling his hand.
 Worried that this force will drive the knife too far, Ushio opts to stab Yugi instead and take the cash.
-Having broken the rules, Yugi punishes him with a never ending hallucination of money raining from the sky.
+Having broken the rules, Yami punishes him with a never ending hallucination of money raining from the sky.

 Breakdown: I’ve been wanting to do an episode-by-episode review of Yu-Gi-Oh Season Zero for a long time now – but why not go for the gold and also include an AniManga Clash for you guys?
 For those unaware, Yu-Gi-Oh Season Zero is the (Unofficial) name given to a 1998 anime based on the original Yu-Gi-Oh manga.

-In the 2000 ‘reboot’ (Which is really just a new series that focused more on the later parts of the manga (Chapter 60 and onward) that shifted tone and focus), the plot is almost exclusively driven by Duel Monsters with only a few variations, such as Dungeon Dice Monsters and Capsule Monsters (which is also in the classic manga), popping up.
+In the 2000 ‘reboot’ (Which is really just a new series that focused more on the later parts of the manga (Chapter 60 and onward) that shifted tone and focus), the plot is almost exclusively driven by Duel Monsters with only a few variations, such as Dungeon Dice Monsters and Capsule Monsters (the latter of which is also in the classic manga), popping up.
 That’s why Yugi is the actual King of GameS.
 Kinda weird to get a title like that when you really only play one game.

 Since this series is so episodic, I decided to go chapter by chapter instead of volume by volume like I normally do, though there will be some exceptions down the line.